-This was the French strategic plan, otherwise known as the ‘Dyle Plan’, designed to check the German advance expected in ‘Gelb’ (spring 1940).
+The 'D-Plan' was the French strategic plan, otherwise known as the 'Dyle Plan', designed to check the German advance expected in 'Gelb' (spring 1940).

 The scheme was devised early in 1940 by Général Maurice Gustave Gamelin, the French commander-in-chief, and named for the Dyle river that flows from southern Belgium to the north in the direction of Antwerp.
-The plan was posited on the belief of the French general staff that ‘Gelb’ was in essence a repeat of the ‘Schlieffen Plan’ of World War I, and was thus to be a huge right-hook movement sweeping through the southern Netherlands, Belgium and north-eastern France to progress as far to the west as Le Havre at the mouth of the Seine river before wheeling to the south and passing to the west of Paris.
+The plan was posited on the belief of the French general staff that 'Gelb' would in essence be a repeat of the 'Schlieffen Plan' of World War I, and was thus to be a huge right-hook movement sweeping through the southern Netherlands, Belgium and north-eastern France to progress as far to the west as Le Havre at the mouth of the Seine river before wheeling to the south and passing to the west of Paris.

 The primary task envisaged for the 'D-Plan' was therefore the halting of Generaloberst Fedor von Bock’s Heeresgruppe 'B', incorrectly perceived as the strongest of the three German army groups facing France, in central Belgium along the line of the Dyle river.

 In 1920 France and Belgium had signed a military treaty designed to streamline the two nations' fortification and communication efforts in the event of a German attack, but by the 1930s Belgium had changed its policy to one of strict neutrality, and this led to many difficulties in Franco-Belgian co-ordination.

 Gamelin initially proposed the less risky 'E-Plan' (otherwise the 'Escaut Plan') for a defence (except for the extreme west in Flanders) based upon a series of fortifications along much of the Franco-Belgian frontier rather than within Belgium proper.